pemcg/mastering-automation-addendum-for-cloudforms-4.6/maintaining_associations/chapter.md

 * A firewall\_group has\_many port\_groups, network\_groups and address\_groups
 * A port\_group, network\_groups and address\_groups each has\_one firewall\_group

-Implementing generic object associations from Ruby is simple.
+Implementing generic object associations from Ruby is straightforward.
 The has\_one association is a simple assignment, as follows:

 ``` ruby
 new_go.firewall_group = [firewall_group]